section-engineering-education/engineering-education/content/articles/using-service-classes-to-design-an-authentication-api/index.md

 ### When to create service classes
 Stacked architecture requires service to be established in some cases.
 If a service class doesn't make sense, it doesn't have to finish the service.

-You can contact this service class when you construct an API for it in your application, and it provides API capabilities to the rest of the app including:
+You can contact this service class when you construct an API for it in your application.
+It will provide API capabilities to the rest of the app including:

-- To remove third-party packages from your codebase.
+- Removing third-party packages from the codebase.
-- When there is a collection of features that can be combined.
-- To exchange functionality between different view models.
+- Exchanging functionalities between different view models.
 ### Common scenarios for which you might develop a service
-- when local storage can be read and written to.
+- when the local storage can be read and written to.
 - When making use of a web API.
 - When creating a user account.
 - When making some complex calculations.
 - When wrapping firebase or another third-party package with a wrapper.
 ### Authentication state
 Whether you're building a new flutter app from scratch or integrating an already existing one, `FirebaseAuth` has a solution for you.
-You'll need to know whether or not your user is signed in due to this.
+You'll just need to know whether or not your user is signed in due to the firebase authentication service.

 This state can be subscribed to via a stream using `FirebaseAuth`.
 This stream generates an event every each time the authentication status of a user changes, and it continues to do so indefinitely.